wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/reduce-risk-simplify-discovery-audit-process/includes/5-control-privileged-admin-access.md

 Privileged access management requires users to request just-in-time access to complete elevated and privileged tasks through a highly scoped and time-bounded approval workflow.

-At a high level, the steps to setup and use privileged access manage are:
+At a high level, the steps to setup and use privileged access are:

-1. Create an approvers group - Before you start using privilege access, determine who needs approval authority for incoming requests for access to elevated and privileged tasks.
+1. Create an approvers group - Before you start using privileged access, determine who needs approval authority for incoming requests for access to elevated and privileged tasks.
 Any user who is part of the Approvers' group is able to approve access requests.
 1. Enable privileged access - Privileged access must be explicitly enabled in Office 365 with the default approver group, including a set of system accounts that you want excluded from the privileged access management access control,
 1. Create an access policy - Creating an approval policy allows you to define the specific approval requirements scoped at individual tasks.
 1. Submit/approve privileged access requests - Once enabled, privileged access requires approvals for any task that has an associated approval policy defined.
 For tasks included in an approval policy, users must request and be granted access approval to have permissions necessary to execute the task.